top of page

 Example Classification

-If a product received a classification of B-s1,d0 this would translate to the product having limited combustibility (B), low smoke production (s1), and no flaming droplets (d0).
+For instance, if a product has a classification of B-s1,d0, it indicates limited combustibility (B), low smoke production (s1), and no flaming droplets (d0).
+This classification helps users understand the fire safety properties of the material.

 bottom of page